NeithyConcept/.github/profile/README.md

-# ✨ Welcome to the Neithy Concept
+# ✨ Welcome to Neithy Concept

 An organization where you can find lots of diverse and varied open source projects, from a simple project 🎨 to a mini games interactive 🎲 application.
 <br/><br/>